zenq-tw/md5/README.md

 ```

 ## Build
-All Makefiles are configured for MinGW (and obviously only for Windows).
+All Makefiles are configured for MinGW and only for Windows.

 After calling `build` you will find shared library `md5.dll` under path `build\md5.dll`.